-Want to know how to spatchcock a chicken?
-Here’s how to do it like an expert for perfect roasted or baked chicken every time!
+Learn how to spatchcock a chicken like an expert for the perfect roasted or baked chicken every single time!

 Spatchcock is a brilliant thing to do if you’re roasting poultry and let’s admit, it’s an all-around hilarious word.